A look at Sri Lanka’s troubled recent history marked by war | Federal News Network

 SOCIAL MEDIA WAR

 In 2018, anti-Muslim violence flared across the hills of central Sri Lanka, fed by rumors spread over social media about attacks on Buddhists.
 Mobs of Buddhists swept through small towns, attacking mosques and Muslim-owned shops.
-The government briefly declared a state of emergency and ordered popular social media networks, including Facebook, Viber and WhatsApp, blocked for a time to stop the violence from spreading.
+The government briefly declared an emergency and ordered popular social media networks, including Facebook, Viber and WhatsApp, blocked temporarily to stop the violence from spreading.

+Social media sites were again blocked after the Easter Sunday attacks, with the government saying it needed to curtail rumors and ease tension.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.